nubenetes/awesome-kubernetes/docs/kubernetes-security.md

 * [==blog.gitguardian.com: Hardening Your Kubernetes Cluster - Threat Model (Pt.
 1)== 🌟](https://blog.gitguardian.com/hardening-your-k8-pt-1/) The NSA and CISA recently released a guide on Kubernetes hardening.
 We'll cover this guide in a three part series.
 First, let's explore the Threat Model and how it maps to K8s components.
     * [==blog.gitguardian.com: Hardening Your Kubernetes Cluster - Guidelines (Pt.
 2)== 🌟](https://blog.gitguardian.com/hardening-your-k8s-pt-2/) In this second episode, we will go through the NSA/CISA security recommendations and explain every piece of the guidelines.
 * [blog.devgenius.io: How is security managed in Kubernetes clusters?](https://blog.devgenius.io/how-is-security-managed-in-kubernetes-clusters-addefffd2b0) Best practices for managing security in Kubernetes at various layers
 * [blog.gitguardian.com: Kubernetes Hardening Tutorial Part 1: Pods](https://blog.gitguardian.com/kubernetes-tutorial-part-1-pods/) Get a deeper understanding of Kubernetes Pods security with this first tutorial.
+After reading this article, you will learn:
+    * How not to run pods as root
+    * How to use immutable root fs (lock the root filesystem)
+    * How to do Docker image scan locally and with your CI pipelines
+    * How to use PSP
     * [blog.gitguardian.com: Kubernetes Hardening Tutorial Part 2: Network](https://blog.gitguardian.com/kubernetes-tutorial-part-2-network/) How to achieve Control Plane security, true resource separation with network policies, and use Kubernetes Secrets more securely.
 * [infoworld.com: 10 steps to automating security in Kubernetes pipelines](https://www.infoworld.com/article/3545337/10-steps-to-automating-security-in-kubernetes-pipelines.html) DevOps teams don’t need to sacrifice the speed of containerized development if they know what can be automated, why it’s important, and how to do it
 * [==medium.com/@jonathan_37674: Kubernetes Security Best Practices: Definitive Guide==](https://medium.com/@jonathan_37674/kubernetes-security-best-practices-definitive-guide-bcb546e9f529)